”What is not measured

 SOEs, taken as a whole, underperform and are less productive than private firms by one-third, on average.

-Governmental Accounting Standards is giving ruinously bad advice
+Governmental Accounting Standards Board is giving ruinously bad advice

 America’s state and local governments are mismanaged: resources are wasted and obligations are hidden.

 There are many reasons for this, but the official guidance published by the Governmental Accounting Standards Board deserves much of the blame.
 Politicians are encouraged to low-ball both the value of public assets and the cost of promises made to public-sector workers.
 It’s a recipe for poor governance, if not outright corruption.
-Adopting the sorts of standards used by private companies — as recommended by the International Public Sector Accounting Standards Board — could make a big difference.
+Adopting standards fundamentally similar to those used by private companies — as recommended by the International Public Sector Accounting Standards Board — could make a big difference.

 Professionally managed, assets could earn 3 percent of GDP in extra revenues each year